limine-bootloader/limine/PROTOCOL.md

 * `processor_id` - ACPI Processor UID as specified by the MADT
 * `lapic_id` - Local APIC ID of the processor as specified by the MADT
-* `goto_address` - An atomic write to this field causes the parked CPU to jump to the written address, on a 16KiB stack.
+* `goto_address` - An atomic write to this field causes the parked CPU to jump to the written address, on a 16KiB (or Stack Size Request size) stack.
 A pointer to the `struct limine_smp_info` structure of the CPU is passed in `RDI`.
 Other than that, the CPU state will be the same as described for the bootstrap processor.
 This field is unused for the structure describing the bootstrap